hdShang/arxiv-daily/docs/cs-CL/2025-06-19/papers/250616383v6-large-language-models-in-argument-mining-a-survey.md

 ---
 layout: default
-title: Large Language Models in Argument Mining: A Survey
+title: "Large Language Models in Argument Mining: A Survey"
 ---

 # Large Language Models in Argument Mining: A Survey